Cancer and work

-If you decide to work during treatment or return to work after it’s finished, there are several options to consider.
-These include asking for flexible working arrangements or using your leave entitlements.
+If you want to work during treatment or return to work after it’s finished, you may consider flexible ways of working or using leave entitlements.

 Under the National Employment Standards (NES), you have the right to ask for flexible working arrangements if you have at least 12 months of continuous service with your employer.
 Long-term casual employees may also ask for flexible working arrangements.
 The Fair Work Ombudsman’s website has more information.